 By the way, these are on the dark side of the chocolate scale so tone back the cocoa or carob if you prefer something a little less dark.
 I recommend you add the ingredients little by little and taste as you go.

-- Coconut Milk (here’s how to make your own)
+- Here is how to make your own coconut milk.

 - Whisk first 5 ingredients in a bowl, large measuring cup, or batter bowl and adjust sweetness and flavors to taste.

 - Dissolve gelatin in 4 tbsp boiling water.

 - Whisk gelatin or agar into coconut milk mixture until well combined.